Bldbhavani/Bioinformatics-for-Developmental-Biology/03_RNAseq_Quality_Control/03_FASTQ_File_Format.md

 Unlike a FASTA file, FASTQ fiels include quality information that helps determine how reliable each base cell is.

 FASTQ is therefore the universal starting point for almost every RNA-seq analysis workflow.

+---

+# Where does a FASTQ file ocme from?

+A FASTQ file is produced after an RNA sequencing experiment.

+The complete process is:

+Biological Sample

+↓

+RNA Extraction

+↓

+Library Preparation

+↓

+Sequencing Machine

+↓

+FASTQ File

+↓

+Bioinformatics Analysis